LEFT TURN SIGNALS

 - The original NCHRP (National Cooperative Highway Research Program) report suggested this as a shared signal face.

 - Tucson Arizona had a variant that exchanged the use of the two yellow arrows.
-Police demanded its removal after an accident.
+Police demanded its removal after an

 - The 2009 MUTCD allows a dual-color arrow for use with Flashing Yellow Arrows.